 Scottish Health Survey

-Only annual national source of information on the health and factors relating to health of people living in Scotland.
+The only annual national source of information on the health and factors relating to the health of people living in Scotland.

-The Scottish Health Survey gives us an accurate picture of the state of health in Scotland.
+The Scottish Health Survey gives us an accurate picture of the health of the Scottish population.

 The data we collect also informs the Scottish Government National Performance Framework and feeds into nationwide health strategy.